ki-smile/healthprocessai/README.md

 ---

-*Developed with ❤️ at SMAILE (Stockholm Medical AI Lab for Enhancement), Karolinska Institutet*
+*Developed with ❤️ at SMAILE (Stockholm Medical Artificial Intelligence and Learning Environments), Karolinska Institutet*